 Palm Springs International Airport is managed by staff from the City of Palm Springs and is provided advisory direction from the Airport Commission.

 The Airport Commission consists of nineteen (19) members appointed by the City Council.
 Ten (10) members reside in and represent the City Palm Springs, eight (8) members reside in and represent the eight Coachella Valley cities, and one (1) member represents Riverside County.
-The Airport Commission typically meets on the second Wednesday of each month at 5:30 P.M. in the airport conference room located in the central lobby, mezzanine level.
+The Airport Commission typically meets on the third Wednesday of each month at 5:30 P.M. in the airport conference room located in the central lobby, mezzanine level.
 Airport parking is validated for all attendees.